 Exposure to lead can be detrimental to your health and lead in the body is directly linked to developmental delays and neurological problems.
 In the Baltimore- area, there are an extremely high number of older homes that contain lead paint, and you or your loved one may have been affected by lead paint.
-Here, the Baltimore lead litigation attorneys at The Law Offices of Evan K. Thalenberg, P.A. discuss procedures for determining if your home may have lead paint and how to protect you and your loved ones in the event that lead paint is present in your home.
+Here, the Baltimore lead litigation attorneys at The Law Office of Evan K. Thalenberg, P.A. discuss procedures for determining if your home may have lead paint and how to protect you and your loved ones in the event that lead paint is present in your home.

 Lead Paint Was Frequently Used in 20th Century Homes

 Throughout the early 20th century, lead paint was frequently used in homes.
 Once the federal government realized the health hazards of lead-based paint to individuals of all ages, they began to eradicate the use of it resulting in a ban in 1978.
 However, homes that were built before this time may still have traces, if not significant amounts, of lead paint.
 While all individuals are at risk, certain populations such as children and pregnant women can see more severe repercussions from lead exposure.
 Lead affects the body in a variety of negative ways and an individual may suffer health consequences such as anemia, seizures, developmental issues and even death.
 Additionally, many individuals who have lead poisoning may not be aware until their symptoms become severe, leading to future health issues that can have a drastic effect on their overall wellbeing.

 Examine Your Home for the Potential of Lead Paint